MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/units-of-measure-terms.md

   - Use commas in numbers that have four or more digits, regardless of how the numbers appear in the UI: 1,093 MB.
     **Exceptions**
-    For baud, use commas only when the number has five or more digits: *9600 baud, 14,400 baud.*
+    For pixel measurements and baud, use commas only when the number has five or more digits: *1920 × 1080 pixels, 10,240 × 4320 pixels, 9600 baud, 14,400 baud.*
     Don’t use commas after the decimal point in decimal fractions.

   - When